 Terminal 2

 Terminal 2 is smaller and serves Spirit, Volaris, and a few other carriers.
 Its compact size means the walk from the gates back to the terminal exit is quicker than in Terminal 1.
-Outdoor smoking zones are on the curbside, same as Terminal 1.
+Outdoor smoking areas are on the curbside, same as Terminal 1.

 Outside the Terminal